jdi-docs/jdi-light/source/includes/_documentation.md

 **chrome.capabilities.path** | Path to the Chrome properties file.
 File should be located in (src/test/resources). | chrome.capabilities.path=chrome.properties
 **driver** | Describe what kind of driver we want to use: chrome, firefox, ie… or we can just replace it with ${driver} and read the exact driver name from command line or pom file | driver = ${driver} <br> driver=chrome
 **driver.remote.url** | <a href="https://jdi-docs.github.io/jdi-light/?java#remote-test-runs">Tests can run on remote web servers<a> | driver.remote.url=http://localhost:4444/wd/hub
+**driver.type** | Setting this property to 'local' would force JDI to use local driver even if driver.remote.url is not empty. | driver.type=local
 **drivers.folder** | Set up the driver folder.
 Use only absolute path.
 If no parameter specified default value is "resources\drivers".
 Note there is no filename specifying  required, use 'driver' property instead  | drivers.folder = C:\\Selenium
 **drivers.version** | By default, JDI Light will download the latest version of the driver for us, but if we need a specific version we can put it here (in this case the framework will find and download exactly the version specified) | drivers.version = LATEST<br>drivers.version = PRELATEST<br> driver.version = 2.23.0 <br> driver.version=3.0.0-beta4
 **ff.capabilities.path** | Path to the Firefox properties file.
 File should be located in (src/test/resources). | ff.capabilities.path=ff.properties